mallikarjunkamari/mallikarjun/README.md

 ## 📂 Project Structure

-Your projects are organized to showcase skills, demo previews, and source code.
+Projects are organized to showcase skills, demo previews, and source code.
 Example structure:

 ---